-The bill, introduced by Bowers as H.B.
-No. 1986, aims to regulate abortion practices in Texas, specifically focusing on abortion complication reporting and repealing certain existing laws that prohibit abortion.
-Key amendments include a broadened definition of "abortion complication" to include instances such as an infant born alive after an abortion, and the stipulation that reporting requirements apply to physicians and health care facilities involved in diagnosing or treating abortion complications.
-Additionally, the bill introduces new definitions related to abortion-inducing drugs, emphasizing compliance with protocols established by the United States Food and Drug Administration (FDA) and allowing for the provision of these drugs according to clinical management guidelines from the American College of Obstetricians and Gynecologists.
+H.B.
+No. 1986 is a bill that aims to regulate abortion practices in Texas, specifically focusing on abortion complication reporting and repealing certain existing laws that prohibit abortion.
+The bill amends the Health and Safety Code to define "abortion complication" more comprehensively, including new categories such as "an infant born alive after the abortion."
+It also specifies that reporting requirements apply to physicians and health care facilities involved in diagnosing or treating abortion complications.
+Additionally, the bill introduces new definitions related to abortion-inducing drugs, including the requirement for these drugs to be provided according to protocols authorized by the United States Food and Drug Administration (FDA).

 Statutes affected: Introduced: Health and Safety Code 171.061, Health and Safety Code 171.063, Health and Safety Code 171.206, Health and Safety Code 171.207 (Health and Safety Code 171)